ShootingStar91/rustetris/backlog.md

 ++ Possible future ideas
-[DONE] 1.
+[DONE, although crashes if played too long] 1.
 Speed growing as time goes by
 2. Counting score
 3. Highscore list

 ++ Known bugs
-1. Sometimes when pressing downkey, block stopped around middle of screen even though nothing was blocking it
+[Possibly fixed by refreshing old_tiles and loading piece to grid also if drop key has moved brick] [1].
+Sometimes when pressing downkey, block stopped around middle of screen even though nothing was blocking it
+   * Doesn't seem to stop in middle of screen anymore after addition of continous press to drop.
+     However, stops one tile before it should.
+Possibly related to case where the piece moves twice within one loop run: First when pressing down and then with tick-move.
+Maybe caused by old tiles getting refreshed only once during the loop, and there is a case of brick overlapping with itself ...but this doesn't explain why it always happens just one tile before it would overlap with something